DietBepis1/ai-bartender/README.md

 Update 1.0.1
 Changed from Brain.js to Ml5.js and moved implementation of Ml5.js to App.vue.
 This should solve an issue I had with creating an ml5 instance.

+Update 1.0.11
+Started rewriting the code for importing the training data into the DOM and the code for training the network.